 The process of evaluating placement options, applying for a Chayes Fellowship, and finalizing summer plans begins in November and continues into the spring.

-A list of pre-approved placement organizations (regularly updated) will be made available (HarvardKey required).
-Students may begin to make contact with these and other potential placement organizations in order to explore whether there is a fit between the student’s interests and skills and the organization’s needs.
+A list of pre-approved placement organizations (regularly updated) will be made available.
+Students may begin to make contact with these and potential new placement organizations in order to explore whether there is a fit between the student’s interests and skills and the organization’s needs.

 International Legal Studies staff are available for advising meetings.

 First-year students may begin to apply for jobs with placement organizations.
 ILS staff and OPIA student advisors will be available for consultations.